-Merseyside Police is engaged in a significant change programme, as part of its response to the Government’s Comprehensive Spending Review (CSR), first published in 2010.
+Merseyside Police is engaged in a significant change programme, as part of its response to the Government’s austerity programme.

-This programme has made it necessary for the Force to transform the way it is structured to deliver policing, in order to maximise its front line resources, so that it can continue to provide an excellent policing service to our communities and deliver the priorities outlined in the Police and Crime Plan.
+As a consequence of the significant financial challenges facing the police service, the PCC has established a Governance Framework for Business Change & Efficiency to deliver the savings required to balance the annual budget, ensure the delivery of an effective and efficient police service and in order to maximise its front line resources, so that it can continue to provide an excellent policing service to our communities and deliver the priorities outlined in the Police and Crime Plan.